yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My interests mainly lie in arithmetic algebraic geometry, and I'm especially interested in topics of a cohomological flavor.
-Some topics I'm curious about are: motivic cohomology, refined enumerative geometry, Brauer groups, geometric ramification theory, higher class field theory.
+Some topics I'm curious about are: motivic cohomology, refined enumerative geometry, Brauer groups, geometric ramification theory, higher class field theory, Euler systems.

 ### Publications
 - **This is the title of your paper**